absol27/Debian_Dependency/README.md

 ## Todo

-- Integrate code with other components of debian suppl chain
+- Integrate code with other components of debian supply chain
 - Currently runs for one date and selected ARCH